KuraTheDog/Prio-plus/README.md

 ### libOTe Instructions

+First, relic (or miracle) needs to be installed for base ots.

 Build libOTe with `cmake . -DENABLE_RELIC=ON -DENABLE_NP=ON -DENABLE_IKNP=ON -DENABLE_SILENTOT=ON`.
 Becaue installing is not complete yet, it's currently hard coded into this `CMakeLists.txt`.
 Change `libOTe_Dirs` as needed based on where libOTe ended up.